Border Route Trail

 South Lake Trail

-Also, for sections of the trail that are outside of the BWCA, there are several access points where the trail crosses roads.
+Also, for sections of the BRT that are outside of the BWCA, there are several access points where the trail crosses roads where you can start your hike from.

 The first 1.46-miles of the BRT starting from the western trailhead heading east are shared by the Magnetic Rock Trail.